moshifr/scrolling-background-color/README.md

     $('#element').scrollingBackgroundColor(); // for the background of #element
 	```

+## Demo

+You will find a demo file on demo/index.html

 ## Structure

 The basic structure of the project is given in the following way: